 Kids, don’t play with Matches, Pans & Pure Alcohol

-- I’d be worried if the first thing a marketer suggests is the creation of a corporate brochure.
-It might be the right thing for your company, but compared to what you need right now, it might be the least important marketing activity they could spend their time on.
+- I’d be worried if the first thing a marketer suggests is the creation of a corporate image

-- I’d also get skeptical if a marketer set down to work without first asking what your objectives are.
+- I’d also get skeptical if a marketer gave you recommendations without first asking what your objectives are.

 Accept no Imitations

-Here are some ways you can distinguish marketing consultants or internal staff that truly want to gain traction, not just burn a lot of your money for nothing:
+Here are some ways you can distinguish marketing consultants or internal staff that truly want to gain traction, from those that just want to burn a lot of your money: